kanavgoyal898/chromaVive/README.md

 ## Acknowledgments and Credits

-ChromaVive is powered by the work of *Richard Zhang, Phillip Isola, Alexei A. Efros*, and others, whose research in deep learning for image colorization has made significant contributions to both computer vision and graphics.
+chromaVive is powered by the work of *Richard Zhang, Phillip Isola, Alexei A. Efros*, and others, whose research in deep learning for image colorization has made significant contributions to both computer vision and graphics.

 - [ECCV16 Project Page](http://richzhang.github.io/colorization/) by Richard Zhang et al.
 - [SIGGRAPH17 Project Page](http://richzhang.github.io/InteractiveColorization/) by Richard Zhang et al.